Share your brief bio:

 Do you send out a monthly newsletter?
 How can we get on your mailing list if we are interested in more information?

-If you are a California Blogger and you would like to be featured, please visit us here.
+If you are a blogger in California and would like to be featured on our site, please visit us here to get started.